dadikovi/markdown-webserver/README.md

 - The layout of the application is declared in `.mustache` files in _templates_ directory.
 - The `less` files are in _resources_ directory.

+## Working with GIT repositories

+If your root directory is a GIT repository (has `.git` subdirectory), the server will orderly pull the contents of remote repository.

 ## Other information